Degree-$M$ Bethe and Sinkhorn Permanent Based Bounds on the Permanent of a Non-negative Matrix: Conclusion and Open Problems

-Finally, we have seen that the second inequality in~\eqref{sec:1:eqn:147} and the first inequality in~\eqref{sec:1:eqn:200} are not tight.
+\item It was remarked that both the second inequality in~\eqref{sec:1:eqn:147} and the first inequality in~\eqref{sec:1:eqn:200} are not tight.
 We leave it as an open problem to find tighter bounds, or even tight bounds.

+\item Recently, Huang and Vontobel in~\cite{Huang2024} extended Vontobel's results in~\cite{Vontobel2013a} by considering a class of bipartite S-NFGs where each local function is defined based on a (possibly different) multi-affine homogeneous real stable polynomial.
+These factor graphs can be seen as an extension of the class of S-NFGs studied in this paper.
+Generalizing the results of this paper to the S-NFGs discussed in~\cite{Huang2024} remains an open problem for future research.